CIDRAM/Docs/readme.en.md

 - Inserted as HTML at the very beginning of all "access denied" pages.
 This could be useful in case you want to include a website logo, personalised header, scripts, or similar at all such pages.

 ##### "custom_footer" `[string]`
 - Inserted as HTML at the very bottom of all "access denied" pages.
-This could be useful in case you want to include a legal notice, contact link, business information or similar at all such pages.
+This could be useful in case you want to include a legal notice, contact link, business information, or similar at all such pages.

 #### "rate_limiting" (Category)
 Configuration for rate limiting (not recommended for general use).